TanmoySG/wunderDB/README.md

 brew install wdbctl
 ```

 To start the wunderDb server using wdbctl, run the `start` command.
+It spins up an instance of wunderDb with default configurations.

 ```shell
 wdbctl start
 ```

-To start wunderDb by overriding default and existing configuration values, use the override flag `-o` , followed by `-p <port>` and/or `-s <path>`.
+To specify configuration while starting an instance, use the flags available, eg: `wdbctl start -p <port>` will start the instance on the port value passed.
+For more flags and how to use then, run `wdbctl start --help`.

+Once set, configurations cant be updated with the configuration flags.
+To override default or existing configurations, use the override flag `-o` `--override`, followed by the configuration flags, eg: `wdbctl start -o -p 5000` will override the existing/default port and run the instance on port 5000.

+For more about `wdbctl`, refer to the [documentation]().

 ### Docker

 TBD

 ## Usage

 ## wunderDB-Retro